 While it can be easy to think of mental health problem as something that should be hidden and ignored, in fact, admitting you are struggling and reaching out for some help can be one of the best things that you can do.
 After all, there are many different treatments and therapy options available for a range of issues, the most prevalent of which I will discuss in the post below.
 Continue reading “Mental Health Issues: No More Suffering In Silence!”

 The view that society has on motherhood as a whole is still quite a dim one.
-Motherhood is promoted as one of the most rewarding times in your life and something to celebrate, which is all true.
-The problems of mothers that are having trouble coping or dealing with mental health are still not addressed as widely as it should be.
+Motherhood is promoted as one of the most rewarding times in your life and something to celebrate, which is all true but the problems of mothers that are having trouble coping or dealing with mental health are still not addressed as widely as it should be.
 Many of us still don’t think to ensure whether or not the mothers we know are dealing with it well.
 If you’re feeling stressed, depressed, or simply pulled in a hundred different directions, it is time to ask yourself whether you are coping.
 Continue reading “Know When You’re Having Trouble Coping As A Mum”

 When you have suffered with your own mental health for a number of years you begin to learn what can trigger a bad mood, what can bring on anxiety, what can make you angry and the patterns that often emerge.
 I personally find that spending a long time alone can make me miserable and low, one bad event will outweigh several good ones and upsets from friends/family/husband can linger for far too long.
 By recognising slight changes Continue reading “Mental Health Awareness Week- Tips to help achieve good mental well-being”